Got questions? Chances are you’re not alone. Here are answers to some of the common ones we receive:

 What is your policy for withdrawals and refunds?

-If Pratt cancels a class or significantly alters a class a full refund will be issued unless the student decides to be placed in an alternate class.
-In order to withdraw from a class voluntarily students must contact the Front Desk by phone at 206.328.2200 or email at email@example.com and request to be withdrawn.
+If Pratt cancels a class or significantly alters a class a full refund will be issued.
+Students who wish to withdraw from a class voluntarily, must contact the Front Desk by phone at 206.328.2200 or email at firstname.lastname@example.org and request to be withdrawn.
 Students who withdraw from a class at least ten days prior to its first meeting will receive a 90% tuition refund.
 Please note that all classes consider 10% of tuition to be a non-refundable deposit in cases of withdrawal.
 Refunds will be issued within 14 business days from the date of withdrawal.
 Students withdrawing fewer than ten days from the first day of class are not eligible for a refund.

 What does it mean to be on Pratt’s waitlist?